- 3/1 Concert flashback #199: The Killer B’s (Jim Boggia, Tracy Bonham and Bleu) at Jammin’ Java in 2011.

 Next, Sue and Nina did Under the Sea: Journey of the Little Mermaid while Ava, Jill and I rode The Haunted Mansion (which broke down just like the last time we rode it).
 Ava, Nina and Sue took a spin on the Mad Tea Party while Jill and I waited in line for Seven Dwarfs Mine Train; when we got to the front Ava, Jill and Sue rode while Nina and I headed to the front where we had a Capture Your Moment scheduled.
 We took photos in front of the castle, of course.

 Then it was off to Tomorrowland where Nina and Ava rode Tomorrowland Speedway, then Nina joined me in line for Buzz Lightyear’s Space Ranger Spin, then we did Prince Charming Regal Carousel.
 The others did Space Mountain, then we met up.
 I’d read this genius idea to take a boat to Fort Wilderness and eat at P & J’s Southern Takeout, so that’s what we did.
 It was a relaxing ride over, and we were able to mobile order ahead of time.
 We sat picnic tables on the patio – the ribs were ok and the chicken was delicious.
-I only wish I’d known about the open bar so I wouldn’t have gotten a can of beer (I made up for it with the Smoky Mountain Apple cocktail).
+I only wish I’d known about the open bar so I wouldn’t have gotten a can of beer (I made up for it with the Smoky Mountain Apple cocktail from Crockett’s Tavern, the bar in the front).
 We took the boat back to the Magic Kingdom and then Nina had requested to ride the monorail back to the car.